Sistiana

-Sistiana (Slovene: Sesljan) is a village in Friuli-Venezia Giulia, in the far northeast of Italy near the Slovene border.
+Sistiana (Slovene: Sesljan) is a seaside village in Friuli-Venezia Giulia, in the far northeast of Italy near the Slovene border.
 It is a frazione of the comune of Duino-Aurisina.

 Geography

-The village lies north-west of Trieste, the provincial capital.
+The village lies northwest of Trieste, the provincial capital.
 The closest airport is located 7 nm west of Sistiana.
 Average altitude: 70 m above sea level.
 Sistiana is on time zone UTC +1 (+2DT).

 History

 The name is derived from the Latin Sextilianum, which may represent the first Roman settlement in the region of Trieste.
 A Roman villa has been discovered nearby, and the local quarries were exploited in the 2nd century AD.

 There were border clashes in the 16th century between the lords of Duino and the city of Trieste.